capstone-2026-group1-t6/Capstone-project/TEAM_CONTRACT.md

 - Teammate 3 (Eshraq): Frontend development.
 AI/ML

-- Teammate 4 (Hosam): Evaluation and monitoring,<TO FILL: Hosam to add 1 more strength if desired>
+- Teammate 4 (Hosam): Evaluation and monitoring,Backend development (API design and implementation), database design and integration, evaluation and monitoring, performance optimization, and cross-service integration across the backend stack.

 2.2 How your team will use those strengths